User.Read.All

 Share your Azure Tenant ID with TechWolf.

-Link Microsoft users to TechWolf Employees
+Link Microsoft users to employee profiles in TechWolf

 Whitelist the Skill Profile Tab URL (if required)

-correctly: teams-tab-frontdoor.skillengine.eu
+teams-tab-frontdoor.skillengine.eu

 .
 This URL doesn’t handle